These Melbourne boutiques are filled with handmade fashion, one-of-a-kind gifts and locally-designed treasures.

 Highlighting Indigenous artists at Ngali

 Wiradjuri woman and Ngali designer, Denni Francisco has just opened a new store in Docklands.
 Here you'll find beautifully tailored and mindfully-manufactured clothing featuring prints by some of Australia's most talented Indigenous artists.
-Pick up the easy-to-wear and elegant silk kaftan dress with matching belt or opt for a bold look with the sky binbal pants.
+Pick up an easy-to-wear and elegant silk dress.
+Or add a splash of art to a simple outfit with a printed scarf.

 Two women are in a clothing store looking at a purple top